 The best co-parenting and child custody arrangements are those that enable both parents to see their children regularly.
 In true joint parenting arrangements, the parents typically alternate weekends and divide weekdays according to their schedules.

 In any case, it is often preferable for parents to collaborate and be flexible regarding their children's schedules.
 The last thing you want is a judge dictating the terms of your parenting strategy because you couldn't come to an agreement on your own.
 Unfortunately, there are occasions when there is no other choice.

 In complicated child custody cases, high-conflict child custody cases, and cases where there are claims of substance abuse, alcohol abuse, domestic violence, or mental illness, one parent can seek the assistance of a counselor or therapist.

 The group requesting a private custody assessment does so instead of going to FCS mediation, and whether the other parent agrees, the private evaluation must be ordered by the judge.

 An Evidence Code "730 Evaluation" is conducted by the private custody evaluator.
 After meeting with both parents, the children, and all other third parties concerned with the family, the evaluator submits this report to the court.
-This assessment is considered admissible evidence at the child custody hearing and carries a lot of weight with the family court judge.
+This assessment is considered admissible evidence at the child custody hearing and carries much weight with the family court judge.

 Private child custody assessments are costly, but they are often well worth the money when conditions necessitate them.

 If a legitimate threat exists, it is important that you respond quickly.
-Contact a Family Lawyer as soon as possible.
+Contact a Los Angeles Family Lawyer as soon as possible.

-1000Attorneys.com offers a referral service to an experienced, Child Custody Attorney based in California.
-You can fill up the submission form or contact us through our 24/7 live chat for a free consultation.
+1000Attorneys.com is a California Bar Association Certified Lawyer Referral Service that can refer you to an experienced Los Angeles Child Custody Attorney based in California.
+You can fill up the submission form or contact us through our 24/7 live chat for a FREE INITIAL CONSULTATION.